Colombia Lost City Trek

 6 nights’ accommodation are included on this trip.
 4 nights will be spent camping in hammocks/rustic bunks.
 2 nights will be in hotels.

 We recommend bringing a sleeping sheet rather than a sleeping bag, as the temperatures in Colombia, even at night can be quite hot.

 Most of your meals are included on this tour with 6 breakfasts, 5 lunches and 4 dinners provided during your trek.
-Outside of this, you’re free to choose your own food from the numerous diners and restaurants in Colombia, we recommend budgeting around USD75 – 100 for meals not included on the itinerary.
+Outside of this, you’re free to choose your own food from the numerous diners and restaurants in Colombia.

 The minimum age to join this trek is 18.
 This fantastic trip is an open-aged experience that caters for a mix of younger and older travellers.
 This means that you may travel with people who are outside your own age group.
 Such a mix of ages creates a great group dynamic and enhances the travel experience, as you get to know a range of people with different stories to tell!

 British citizens can enter Colombia for up to 90 days without a visa.
 You may need to provide proof of onward travel.
 Your passport must be valid for a minimum of 6 months from your date of arrival in Colombia.
 Visa rules and regulations are subject to change.
 Please check the relevant embassy websites for the most up to date visa information.